muriukialex/Focus-Mobile-Technical-Interview/README.md

 ## Which part of the assignment did you enjoy the least?

-- I generally enjoyed putting together the whole application but hey, there were moments where stuff did not add up, that sucked.
+- I generally enjoyed the whole process, from when I laid my hands on that 💻...🤣